itsmesiva80/DemoProject/web/README.md

 To know better of RobotFramework please [click here](http://robotframework.org/robotframework/#user-guide).

 ###Prerequisite
-Following need to be installed before we start executing the test
+Following need to be installed before we start executing the test:
 - Python 2.7
 - RobotFramework
 - Selenium2Library